rohitfarmer/driftnotes/README.md

 ### Directory Structure

-A typical DrifNotes journal project consists of a `journal-root` folder that contains the `contents` to be published, a configuration `YAML` file, and the downloaded or cloned `drifnotes` repository.
-Upon execution of the build command below, the build system will generate an output directory (specified in the configuration file) with the HTML files.
+A typical DrifNotes journal project consists of a `journal-root` folder that contains the `contents` to be published, a configuration `YAML` file, and the downloaded or cloned `driftnotes` repository **(this repository)**.
+Upon execution of the [build command](#building-the-journal-website), the build system will generate an output directory (specified in the configuration file) with the HTML files.

 ```bash
 journal-root